espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Basilisk Eye.md

 * * *

 This slimy green stone glows with a strong light whenever the shield it adorns blocks a melee attack.
-When the eye is activated, the attacker must succeed at a DC 25 fortitude save or become [[Slowed]] for 1 minute as its body slowly stiffens in partial petrification.
+When the eye is activated, the attacker must succeed at a DC 25 fortitude save or become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Slowed]] for 1 minute as its body slowly stiffens in partial petrification.